Key Takeaways

 – John C Maxwell

-Malicious actors are now equipped with newer technology and methods to carry out zoom phishing attacks.
+Malicious actors are now equipped with newer technology and methods to carry out Zoom phishing attacks.
 However, if people are careful and smart enough to spot such emails, the damage from these attacks can be prevented.

 Security Compliance Executive